-The signs and symptoms of this disorder during sleeping hours may include, loud snoring, episodes of breathing cessation, abrupt awakenings, episodes of gasping for air, along with difficulties getting a good night’s sleep.
+The signs and symptoms of this disorder during sleeping hours may include loud snoring, episodes of breathing cessation, abrupt awakenings, gasping for air, and difficulties getting a good night’s sleep.
 An individual with sleep apnea will exhibit problems during the day as well.
 Sleep apnea can lead to a morning headache, excessive daytime sleepiness, difficulty concentrating, and irritability.
+Furthermore, suffering with sleep apnea can be associated with other medical conditions such as diabetes, cardiovascular and heart issues, gastric reflux, and depression.

 Dr. Valstad has taken advanced courses on sleep apnea disorder and is up to date on the latest trends in treatment and technology.